zhaohuanqdcn/tp/docs/UserGuide.md

 #### Clearing all meetings : `clearmeeting`

 Clears all meetings from the meeting schedule.
+Anything following the `clearmeeting` keyword will be ignored by the application.

 Format: `clearmeeting`